tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 When a record with a CID is received that has a source address different than the one currently associated with the DTLS connection, the receiver MUST NOT replace the address it uses for sending records to its peer with the source address specified in the received datagram unless the following conditions are met:

 - The received datagram has been cryptographically verified using the DTLS record layer processing procedures.

-- The received datagram is "newer" (in terms of their epoch and sequence number) than the last datagram that successfully updated the source address.
+- The received datagram is "newer" (in terms of both epoch and sequence number) than the newest datagram received.
 This condition ensures that replayed datagrams cannot be used to perform address updates.
 Note that this condition does not help when the attacker is able to replay datagrams that arrive earlier at the DTLS peer than the original datagram.

-- There is a strategy for performing a perform some reachability test.
+- There is a strategy for ensuring that the new peer address is able to receive and process.
 No such test is defined in this	specification; {{!I-D.tschofenig-tls-dtls-rrc}} defines an extension for such a DTLS protocol extension.

-The above ensures correctness of the protocol in presence of packet reordering at the network layer, while also thwarting a man-on-the-side attacker attempting to use spoofed or replayed records to reroute return traffic.
+The above is necessary to protect against attacks that use datagrams with spoofed addresses or replayed datagrams to trigger attacks.

-Implementations that offer an application layer return routability check MUST report any peer address update on CID-enabled session to applications.
+Application protocols that implement protection against these attacks depend on being aware of changes in peer addresses so that they can engage the necessary mechanisms.

 When delivered such an event, the user can trigger an application layer-specific address validation mechanism, for example one that is based on successful exchange of minimal amount of ping-pong traffic with the peer.